 A comparison to peer group medians is helpful because absolute values are more useful with a basis for comparison.
 In addition, the rating agencies combine General Fund and Transportation tax-supported debt in their comparative analysis.
-The sources for this information are reports issued by Moody's and S&P in 2018.
+The sources for this information are reports issued by Moody's and S&P in 2019.

-How North Carolina compares with its peers is presented below.
-Florida was upgraded over the last year and there are now thirteen states rated "triple A" by all three credit rating agencies (often termed "triple-triple A" or "AAA").
+How North Carolina compares with its twelve peer group states rated "triple A" by all three credit rating agencies (often termed "triple-triple A" or "AAA") is presented below.
 Our peer group states are of a diverse nature but all demonstrate adherence to certain underlying core values including prudent use (in some cases, extremely modest use) of debt although not all have a formal debt affordability process.
-As shown in Chart 7, the State's debt ratios are in line with or below the median levels for its peer group.
+As shown in Chart 7, the State's debt ratios are below the median levels for its peer group.